CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 Transforms dictionary into an array of keys.

-If we use further transform object from ``group`` example and apply it to the following template:
+If we apply the object from ``group`` example to the following template:

 .. code-block:: mustache